armikhalev/skarbnik/README.md

 On Mac/Linux, installing node.js using [Node Version Manager](https://github.com/creationix/nvm) is recommended.

+## Testing with Devcards
+Run `lein figwheel app devcards-test` in terminal then in your browser go to http://0.0.0.0:3449/tests.html

+---

 This project uses Electron v0.35.2.
 Please check [Electron's GitHub page](https://github.com/atom/electron) for the latest version.
 The version is specified in `Gruntfile.js` under the `Grunt Config` section.

 ## Setup